Randy Gardner sleep deprivation experiment: Subsequent record information

 According to news reports, Gardner's record has been broken as described below for comparison.
 Gardner's case still stands out, however, because it has been so extensively documented.
 It is difficult to determine the accuracy of a sleep deprivation period unless the participant is carefully observed to detect short microsleeps, which the participant might not even notice.
 Also, records for voluntary sleep deprivation are no longer kept by Guinness World Records for fear that participants will suffer ill effects.

 Some sources report that Gardner's record was broken a month later by Toimi Silvo, in Hamina, Finland, who stayed awake for 11 1/2 days, or 276 hours from February 5–15, 1964.
 The Guinness World Records record was set by Maureen Weston, of Peterborough, Cambridgeshire, England, on May 2, 1977, after presumably staying awake for 449 hours during a rocking-chair marathon.
 Because of the policy against maintaining this record, recent editions of Guinness do not provide any information about sleep deprivation.

 More recently, on May 25, 2007, Tony Wright was reported to have exceeded Randy Gardner's feat in the incorrect belief that Gardner's record had not been beaten.
 He used 24-hour video for documentation.
+In August 2024, an online streamer livestreamed himself on YouTube and Kick where he stayed awake for 12 days, resulting in a welfare check by police and an ambulance arriving at his house.
+His YouTube stream was shut down by the platform, and was banned from Kick.
+He went to the emergency room after noticing his skin peeling off.